SomeWeekendReading/someweekendreading.github.io/_posts/2025-09-13-rush-covid-booster.md

 Today I got the fall 2025-2026 COVID-19 booster.
 Why so early?

-## You Have to Get Out Ahead of the Crazy
+## You Have to Get Out Ahead of the Crazies

 Normally, I'd say get both the flu and COVID-19 shots sometime early in October, so immunity would peak in the middle of winter.
 Right now, mid-September, is a bit early.
 Why